Topl/Knowledge-Base/docs/Developers/05-Networks/03-public-mainnet.md

 ---

 :::warning
 The Thunder mainnet should currently be considered to still be in experimental beta.
-While working hard to maintain network stability and liveness, Topl cannot currently make any guarantees.
+While working hard to maintain network stability and liveness, Apparatus cannot currently make any guarantees.
 Proceed at your own risk.
 :::

 ## gRPC Endpoint